akobr/strong-beaver/README.md

 > We will add more recommendations and specify *code standards* with *naming convention* during the Framework growth.

-* Each class should have one and only one responsibility.
+* Each class should have **one and only one responsibility**.
-* Every public type which can be used and extended outside a namespace should be  available also as an interface instead of just as a class.
+* Every public type which can be used or extended outside a namespace needs to **be realised and referenced as an interface** instead of just as a class.
-* Strategy pattern should be used as a unit of work (one instance per call), in other cases, we are speaking about a Manager or a Service.
+* Strategy pattern should be used **as a pure unit of work**, in other cases, we are speaking about a Manager or a Service.
-* If a behaviour / responsibility needs to have a state and would have long-life, then should be designed as a Manager.
+* If a behaviour / responsibility of an object **needs longer lifetime or a state**, then should be designed as **a Manager**.
+* When **a shared behaviour / responsibility** is needed, then **a Service** should be created.
-* If a Provider contains a message bus, then the bus should be used only by objects which provider provides.
+* If a Provider contains a message bus, then the bus should be **used only by objects which provider provides**.

 > Our codding bible is [Clean Code](https://www.amazon.com/Clean-Code-Handbook-Software-Craftsmanship/dp/0132350882) and we follow [SOLID](https://en.wikipedia.org/wiki/SOLID_(object-oriented_design)) principle.